Aryan-bhagat-01/Study-Sync/README.md

 mvn test

 ## Data Collection
-This will run a test that measures the time it takes to for the bot to validate a url and connect to the Canvas API (figure can be found in the figures folder):
+Creates a graph that shows the time it takes to for the bot to validate a url and connect to the Canvas API:

-mvn test -Dtest=DataCollector
+mvn test -Dtest=LateSubmissions

+Creates a graph that shows the amount of late submissions before and after using Study Sync:

+javac LateSubmissions.java
+java LateSubmissions.java

+Creates graph

 ## Continuous Integration
 This project uses GitHub Actions for continuous integration.
 The project is automatically built and tested on each push to the repository.
 You can view CI results in the "Actions" tab on GitHub.

 ## Bot Commands
-"/setup" - to link a user's Canvas calendar to the bot
+"/setup" - Link a user’s Canvas iCal feed URL to the bot.

-"/unlink" - to unlink a user's calendar
+"/unlink" - Remove the linked Canvas iCal feed from the bot.

-"/assignments" - to show all upcoming assignments and their number
+"/assignments" - By default show the first ten upcoming assignments with just /assignments, their dates and their numbers.
+Ex: /assignments 5 will show the 5 upcoming assignments

-"/today" - for what assignments are due today
+"/today" - Show assignments and assignment dates due by midnight.

-"/edit" - specify an assignment id to hide from the bot
+"/upcoming" - Show assignments due this week

+"/overdue" - Show overdue assignments.

+"/complete <number>" - Mark an assignment as complete by what number that assignment is in the list.
+Ex: /complete <4> (marks the 4th assignment on the list as complete

+"/delete <number>" - Hide an assignment by number.
+Ex: /delete 4 (deletes 4th assignment on the list

-"/unhide" - restore all hidden assignments
+"/unhide" - Restore all hidden and completed assignments.

-"/frequency" - set the number of hours between notifications
+"/frequency <hours>" - Change how often the bot posts assignment reminders in hours.
+Ex: /frequency <4> (Notifies about the most upcoming assignment every 4 hours)

 ----------------------------------------------------------------------------------------------------------------------------------------------------------
 Personal App (DMs) Setup